Russia pounds vital port of Odesa, targeting supply lines

 The two officials didn’t say how they knew that there were still civilians in the complex — a warren of tunnels and bunkers spread over 11 square kilometers (4 square miles).
 Sviatoslav Palamar, the deputy commander of the Azov regiment, told The Associated Press that he could not confirm any civilians remained.
 Mayor Vadym Boichenko also said there was no way to know.

-Kharkiv and the surrounding area has been under sustained Russian attack since the beginning of the war in late February.
+Kharkiv and the surrounding area has been under sustained Russian attack since the early in the war.
 In recent weeks, grisly pictures testified to the horrors of those battles, with charred and mangled bodies strewn in one street.

-Dozens of bodies were found in a five-story building that collapsed in March in Izyum, about 120 kilometers (75 miles) from Kharkiv, Oleh Synehubov, the head of the regional administration, said Tuesday in a social media message.
+Dozens of bodies were found in a five-story building that collapsed in March in Izyum, about 120 kilometers (75 miles) from Kharkiv, Oleh Synehubov, the head of the regional administration, said Tuesday.

 Ukraine’s foreign minister, meanwhile, appeared to voice increasing confidence — and expanded goals — amid the stalled Russian offensive.